Turkey vulture: Taxonomy

-The turkey vulture received its common name from the resemblance of the adult's bald red head and dark plumage to that of the male wild turkey, while the name "vulture" is derived from the Latin word vulturus, meaning "tearer", and is a reference to its feeding habits.
-The word buzzard is used by North Americans to refer to this bird, yet in the Old World that term refers to members of the genus Buteo.
+The turkey vulture received its common name from the resemblance of the adult's bald red head and dark plumage to that of the male wild turkey.
+"Vulture" is from the Latin vulturus ("tearer"), describing its feeding habits.
+The word buzzard is used by some North Americans to refer to this bird; in the Old World that term refers to members of the genus Buteo.
 The turkey vulture was first formally described by Carl Linnaeus as Vultur aura in his 1758 10th edition of Systema Naturae, and characterised as "V. fuscogriseus, remigibus nigris, rostro albo" ("brown-gray vulture, with black wing flight feathers and a white beak").
 It is a member of the family Cathartidae, along with the other six species of New World vultures, and included in the genus Cathartes, along with the greater yellow-headed vulture and the lesser yellow-headed vulture.
 Like other New World vultures, the turkey vulture has a diploid chromosome number of 80.

 The taxonomic placement of the turkey vulture and the remaining six species of New World vultures has been in flux.
-Though both are similar in appearance and have similar ecological roles, the New World and Old World vultures evolved from different ancestors in different parts of the world.
+Though they are similar in appearance and have similar ecological roles, the New World and Old World vultures evolved in different parts of the world and from different ancestors.
 Some earlier authorities suggested that the New World vultures were more closely related to storks.
-More recent authorities maintained their overall position in the order Accipitiformes along with the Old World vultures or place them in their own order, Cathartiformes.
+More recent authorities maintained their overall position in the order Accipitiformes along with the Old World vultures or placed them in their own order, Cathartiformes.

 However, recent genetic studies indicate that neither New World nor Old World vultures are close to falcons, nor are New World vultures close to storks.
 Both are basal members of the clade Afroaves, with Old World vultures comprising several groups within the family Accipitridae, also containing eagles, kites, and hawks, while New World vultures in Cathartiformes are a sister group to Accipitriformes (containing the osprey and secretarybird along with Accipitridae).